panubo/docker-mariadb-toolbox/README.md

 A collection of MySQL / MariaDB scripts for automating common DBA tasks in a Docker-centric way.

+Wherever possible the commands are compatible with Amazon RDS.

 ## Documentation

 Documentation for each subcommand: